xoopscube/documentation/en/development/README.md

 XCube is simple and recommended to be used as a tool for automatic complex work.
 + Manifesto is a special file document for tools that work automatically with XCube.
 + Cubson is a code generator for the Base Legacy and works with extoolsD.dll

+**Related projects**

++ Custom Legacy was planned by Tom's company.
+That's light-weight Legacy.
+Maybe source code will be developd from scratch, and it will lose some compatibilities.
+Tom said that this base module aims to D3 modules.
+Not sure whether it is front controller type.
+The licence should be GPL, because it uses some parts of Legacy.

++ Oreteki Legacy was planned by Marijuana who made Oreteki-XOOPS before.

++ Non-DB base was planned by Ryuji.
+But, this is just idea, so it's uncertain whether he plan to develop or not.
+It is special light-weight base module to run special modules which don't use DB.
+And, by XCube_Service or other methods, these modules are attached to Legacy through Legacy's module adapter.

++ Onokazu's Framework is a new framework developed by Onokazu to be an independent PHP application.
+But, the modules developed with this framework will be attached to XOOPSCube through the specific base module or the specific adapter.

++ XUGJ/Hoda-juku Distribution is a package which includes some modules and some specific configurations : a "right out of the box" distro.
+The distribution was planned by XUGJ or Hoda-Juku.
+Because GIJOE is a member of them, the distribution will include his great work which is also available as moules. [http://hodajuku.sourceforge.net/]

++ Momoxo